shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

     ![Screenshot for installing Dependency Agent.](Images/dependencyagent2.png "Dependency Agent installation")

-   > **Note:** You do not need to configure the workspace ID and key when installing the Dependency Agent, since it uses the same settings as the Microsoft Monitoring Agent, which must be installed beforehand.
+    > **Note**: You do not need to configure the workspace ID and key when installing the Dependency Agent, since it uses the same settings as the Microsoft Monitoring Agent, which must be installed beforehand.

 23. Close the virtual machine connection window for the **smarthotelweb1 VM**.
 Connect to the **smarthotelweb2 VM** and repeat the installation process (steps 10-22) for both agents (the administrator password is the same as for smarthotelweb1).
 Close the virtual machine connection window for the **smarthotelweb2 VM**, once the installation of agents is done.